flarum/docs/docs/contributing.md

 In order to keep the Flarum codebase clean and consistent, we have a number of coding style guidelines that we follow.
 When in doubt, read the source code.

 Don't worry if your code styling isn't perfect!
-StyleCI and Prettier will automatically check formatting for every pull request.
-This allows us to focus on the content of the contribution, not the code style.
+StyleCI will automatically merge any style fixes into Flarum repositories after pull requests are merged.
+This allows us to focus on the content of the contribution and not the code style.

 ### PHP